mosahle7/Obsidian-Notes/Generative AI with LLMs/Week-3.md

 - **Teacher model output** → **Soft Labels** (probability distribution via softmax with temperature).
 - **Student model prediction** → **Soft Predictions** (probability distribution via softmax with temperature).

-In parallel, you train the student model to generate the correct predictions

-based on your ground truth training data.

-Here, you don't vary the temperature setting and

-instead use the standard softmax function.
+In parallel, the student model is trained to generate correct predictions based on ground truth training data.
+Here, temperature setting is not varied, and the standard softmax function is used.

-- - **Ground truth data (true targets)** → **Hard Labels** (one-hot encoded or discrete tokens).
+- **Ground truth data (true targets)** → **Hard Labels** (one-hot encoded or discrete tokens).
 - **Student model argmax output** → **Hard Predictions** (most probable token per position).

-The loss between these two is the student loss.

-The combined distillation and student losses are used to update the weights

-of the student model via back propagation.
+Loss between two is **student loss**.
+Combined distillation and student losses are used to update weights of student model via back propagation.

-distillation is not as effective for generative decoder models.

-It's typically more effective for encoder only models,

-such as Burt that have a lot of representation redundancy.
+Not effective for generative decoder models, more effective for encoder only models, such as BERT, that have a lot of representation redundancy.

+Not reducing model size.